gagne-3/muse-frontend/README.md

 # Muse Compose Manager (Frontend)

 Muse is a Docker Compose Manager written with Next.js and python.
-This repository is for frontend component of the Muse stack.
+This repository is the frontend component of the Muse stack.

 ## What is Muse